junwatu/color-detection-openai/blogs/README.md

 ### 3. Get the OpenAI Key

-To get the OpenAI key, you need to create a project first and [create a key](https://platform.openai.com/api-keys).
+To get the OpenAI key, you need to create a project first and then [create a key](https://platform.openai.com/api-keys).
 The important thing is you should save the OpenAI key on the `.env` file and make sure not to include it in version control by adding it to the `.gitignore`.

 ## Capturing Images with Node.js